Tormented (1960 film): Production notes

-Nick, the "beatnik ferryman", was played by Joe Turkel, who appeared in two other Gordon productions: The Boy and the Pirates and Village of the Giants.
+Nick Lewis, the "beatnik ferryman", was played by Joe Turkel, who appeared in two other Bert I. Gordon productions: The Boy and the Pirates and Village of the Giants.

 While the role of Frank Hubbard was portrayed on screen by actor Harry Fleer, his voice was dubbed by Paul Frees.
 This was a common occurrence in Frees' career as he was often called in to dub actors' voices during the post-production phases, always in an uncredited capacity.